ozergoker/kubernetes-cheat-sheet/README.md

 Basic Commands (Beginner):

-  create        Create a resource from a file or from stdin\n expose        Take a replication controller, service, deployment or pod and expose it as a new Kubernetes service run           Run a particular image on the cluster set           Set specific features on objects
+  create        Create a resource from a file or from stdin expose        Take a replication controller, service, deployment or pod and expose it as a new Kubernetes service run           Run a particular image on the cluster set           Set specific features on objects